Joyline-Rencita/Mangalore-Tour-Guide-Application/README.md

 # Travel_Mangalore
-## This is a app which represent the travelling places in jaipur.
+ This is a app which represent the travelling places in Mangalore.
-# Udacity and Google India Scholarship Program
-## Android Basics Nanodegree Project 5 "Tour Guide App"
-## Name of App - "Travel_Mangalore"
+ Name of App - "Travel_Mangalore"

 <b>PROJECT SPECIFICATION</b>